 In the latest MDU journal, we look at the medico-legal considerations of treating injuries from weapons and how to weigh up the potential priorities.
 Read the article and test your knowledge to earn one hour of CPD.

 - Addressing mortality rates in patients with learning disabilities

 - In safe hands: stories of MDU support

 Read the issue in full.

-This guidance was correct at publication 25/05/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 25/05/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.